eliaranita1/project1/README.md

 Our team aims to investigate ... "fishings impact on the climate, plastic in the ocean"

+## Methodology

-**Methodology**: Introduce web mapping as a methodology of inquiry, and explain why this medium was chosen.
+Introduce web mapping as a methodology of inquiry, and explain why this medium was chosen.

-**Workflow**: Provide a workflow diagram/table that outlines the steps/phases the project will take from start to completion.
-Include dates/weeks as milestones.
+## Timeline
 ![timeline](https://github.com/eliaranita1/project1/blob/main/timeline.png)

-**Technical scope**: Introduce the technologies that project will use (Git, Leaflet, HTML, Javascript, etc) and what role each one will play (a diagram might be helpful)
+## Technical scope

-We will use the following technologies in our project: Git, HTML
+We will use the following technologies in our project.

 | Technology  | Purpose |
 | ------------- | ------------- |